Subscribe to our Mailing List!

 Even though I trod tortuous byways, God sought me out.
-I prepared the way for grace by means of works of natural charity I often did by the natural inclination of my character.
-At times, too, God beckoned me to a church.
-When, despite work at the office during the day, I took care of my sick mother, no small sacrifice for me, I strongly felt these attractions of God.
+I prepared the way for grace by means of works of natural charity that I often did by the inclination of my character.
+At times, too, God beckoned me to church.
+When, despite work at the office during the day, I took care of my sick mother, no small sacrifice for me, I strongly felt these attractions to God.

 Once, in the hospital chapel where you used to take me during our free time at mid-day, I was so moved that I found myself but one step away from conversion.
 And I cried.

 The pleasures of the world, however, flowed over this grace like a torrent.
 The thorns choked out the wheat.
-Rationalizing that religion is sentimentalism, according to the manner it was discussed in the office, I cast this grace to the ground, like so many others.
+Rationalizing that religion is sentimentalism, according to the manner it was discussed in the office, I cast this grace, like so many others, to the ground.

 Only one thing would have been able to bring me to my senses: a profound and prolonged suffering.
 But this suffering never came.
 Do you now understand that “Whom God loves, God chastises”?

-He noticed, of course, that I had my eyes on him, but I had never thought of marrying him.
-He was well-to-do, but too friendly toward any and every young lady.
+He noticed, of course, that I had my eyes on him, but I never thought about marrying him.
+He was well-to-do but too friendly toward anyone and every young lady.
 Up to that time I had wanted a man who belonged to me alone, and I alone to him.
 Thus, I had always kept a certain distance.

 Max heaped every kindness upon me on the day of that outing.
 Our conversation, of course, was certainly not that of your pious women.